sannae/WisaAdminTools/README.md

 Get-Help FUNCTIONNAME
 ```
 Available & tested functions:
+* `Get-MpwApplicationPool`: returns the application pool of a specific web application
 * `Get-MPWConnectionStrings`: returns the connection string to the SQL Server MRT database
 * `Get-MPWCurrentVersion`: returns the current version of Micronpass Web application
 * `Get-MPWRootFolder`: finds the path of the MPW folder in the filesystem